yquemener/MudExcuse/README.md

+DO NOT USE THIS CODE!
+I made it as a quick and dirty proof of concept that I was able to implement the core set of functionnalities for an online game in a couple of days.
+But the code is unsecure and very inefficient.
+Actually it allows for remote code execution on the server.
+Do not run it through internet!
+On the plus side it will also limit the attacker's possibilities as it eats all the CPU cycles it can get its hands on (for no particularily good reason)

 MudExcuse
 =========
 Every old family has a skeleton in a closet.
 Every programmer has an abandonned MORPG in his archives.
 It is hard to admit but I have several.
 This one is a simple one but it does have a complete small set of functionalities.
 For several bad reasons, some things, even inside the source, are written in French.
 I hate people who do that, I'll try to translate most of it.